JoPaul Steiner

 Trent Lane

-On August 3, 2006, at the age of 96, Trent Lane established a new world record for the hammer throw at the USA Track & Field national tournament.
+At age 96, Trent Lane set a new world record in the hammer throw at the USA Track & Field national tournament, redefining athletic longevity.

 Ed Dyer

-In July of 2006, at the age of 70, Ed Dyer was commissioned to design the 2006 White House Christmas Invitation.
+At age 70, Ed Dyer was commissioned to design the official 2006 White House Christmas Invitation, blending art with national tradition.

 John Flatley

-In 2002, at the age of 79, John Flatley took over ownership and management of the company that had employed him for 55 years.
+At age 79, John Flatley took over ownership and management of the company where he had worked for 55 years, ensuring its continued success.

 Jackie Gothard

-In 2004, at the age of 73, Harold Battiste, Jr. launched the AFO Foundation, an organization dedicated to documenting and perpetuating the rich heritage of New Orleans music and the people who make the music.
+At age 73, Harold Battiste launched the AFO Foundation to document and preserve the rich musical heritage of New Orleans and its artists.

 Pauline Morgan

-In February of 2006, at the age of 70, Pauline Morgan transformed Williams Playlot into a year-round, multi-functional facility for the Bunche Village community.
+At age 70, Pauline Morgan transformed Williams Playlot into a year-round community hub, revitalizing the Bunche Village neighborhood.